HOME

 Relevance Spectroscopy -Hyperspectral Image Analysis

 The upper image was created from a set of three monochrome images automatically chosen from a set of over two hundred images, each representing a different spectral band.
-In this case the band combination was chosen to optimize differentiation of certain water and shoreline classes while surpressing differentiation of land vegetation classes.
+In this case the band combination was chosen to optimize differentiation of certain water and shoreline classes while suppressing differentiation of land vegetation classes.
 Training regions for each class are outlined by the red, yellow, purple, and blue rectangles with each color representing a different class.
-Note how land vegetat ion regions are combined into a single class whose training regions are outlined by the green rectangles.
+Note how land vegetation regions are combined into a single class whose training regions are outlined by the green rectangles.

 The resulting WAY-2C interpretation is shown in the lower image.
 If the objective had been to distinguish a variety of land-based vegetation classes the system would have automatically selected an entirely different set of spectral bands.